 One Australian dollar buys:

 * 76.74 US cents, from 77.09 on Friday

 * 82.71 Japanese yen, from 82.91 yen

 * 62.51 euro cents, from 63.01 euro cents

 The spot price of gold in Sydney at 0700 AEST was $US1,335.40 per fine ounce, from $US1,344.50 per fine ounce on Friday.

 * CGS 4.50 per cent April 2020, 2.103pct, unchanged from Friday

 * CGS 4.75pct April 2027, 2.773pct, unchanged

 Sydney Futures Exchange prices:

-(*Bond market closes taken at 1630 AEDT previous local session; currency closes taken from 1700 AEDT previous local session)
+(*Bond market closes taken at 1630 AEST previous local session; currency closes taken from 1700 AEST previous local session)